Astra Militarum Products Summary – Astra Militarum Getting Started – Part 2

 - Local brick and mortar retail stores – slightly cheaper.

-- Independent online retailers such as Element Games and Wayland Games in the U.K. Then there is The War Store and Frontline Gaming in the U.S.A – cheaper than a brick and mortar retail store.
+- Independent online retailers such as Element Games and Wayland Games in the U.K. Then there is Frontline Gaming in the U.S.A – cheaper than a brick and mortar retail store.

-- eBay – cheapest, but can have issues with bad paint jobs on 2nd hand models – and I have a guide on eBay for the Astra Militarum already!
+- eBay – cheapest, but can have issues with bad paint/build jobs on 2nd hand models – and I have a guide on eBay for the Astra Militarum already!

 Pick somewhere you feel comfortable with and buy something you like.
 You really cannot go wrong here, whatever you buy will fit into a force.
-Maybe just don’t buy a Baneblade right away – its a big project!
+Maybe just don’t buy a Baneblade right away – it’s a big project!
+It took me a few years to get around to completing mine!

 Everything on the cards is in the Codex.
 The cards just make the information easier to find and use.
 You don’t need them to throw dice and paint.